inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tracing/tracing.md

 |`schedule-delay-millis`|5000| The delay interval between two consecutive exports in milliseconds.

 :::warning
 These properties take only effect once when the agent is starting.
-If you change these properties while the agent is running, they will not take effect until the agent retarted.
+If you change these properties while the agent is running, they will not take effect until the agent restarted.
 :::
 ### Common Tags as Attributes